EUROPE MARKETS: European Stocks Fall From 20-month High Ahead Of GDP Data, Fed Decision

 Continue Reading Below

-Shares of Hugo Boss AG (BOSS.XE) posted one of the biggest losses in the pan-European index, down 5.6% after the fashion clothier's first quarter-earnings report.
-While the German company posted a 25% rise in profit (http://www.marketwatch.com/story/hugo-boss-profit-up-25-amid-cost-cuts-2017-05-03), analysts at Citi noted that its retail performance was weak in the quarter due to difficult trading conditions in key markets such as France, Germany and the U.S.
+Shares of Hugo Boss AG (BOSS.XE) posted one of the biggest losses in the pan-European index, down 4.5% after the fashion clothier's first quarter-earnings report.
+While the German company posted a 25% rise in profit (http://www.marketwatch.com/story/hugo-boss-profit-up-25-amid-cost-cuts-2017-05-03), analysts at Citi noted that its retail performance was weak in the quarter, due to difficult trading conditions in key markets such as France, Germany and the U.S.

 Continue Reading Below